-This war is not just among emerging startups and leading mid-market companies.
+This war over hiring top talent is not just among emerging startups and leading mid-market companies.
 The industry elites are faced with the same challenges of finding and hiring top technical talent in addition to meeting overall hiring goals.
 A survey from Indeed discovered 86% of company’s find it challenging to find and hire technical talent, with over a third (36%) find it “very” challenging.
 The challenge also spans geographies including Detroit, Houston, New York, Philadelphia and Seattle.

 According to data from the U.S. Bureau of Labor Statistics, in just three short years, there will be 1 million more Information Technology jobs than computer science students in the United States by 2020.
 Yes, you heard that right, ONE MILLION!
 This is outstanding for the United States economic development and the technology sector but companies will need to change up their plan of attack or risk their profitability and competitiveness.